hschwane/GraSPH2/README.md

 - a argument parser for command line apps
 - util for handling general settings
 - windows and mac support
-- improvements to the log (lock-free-queue, more sinks with better format, different depths for massages)
+- improvements to the log (lock-free-queue, more sinks with better format, different depths for messages)